 - How tax laws will affect your alimony award

 - You and your spouse’s income and earning ability

 - You and your spouse’s individual assets and debts

 - Whether caring for minor children has impacted you or your spouse’s earning ability

 - Whether you or your spouse contributed to the other’s education, job training or increased earning power

 - The standard of living you and your spouse shared

 You will want to make sure that any alimony you receive reflects the specific needs you have.
-An attorney with family law experience can help you work toward a fair award.
+A Spousal Support Attorney in Mooresville with a family law firm at Daly Mills Family Law experience can help you work toward a fair award.